Surgical Fibroid Removal

 What is myomectomy?

-Myomectomy is a type of open surgery to remove fibroids while preserving the uterus.
-The procedure can be performed in one of three ways, with the common objective of selectively removing the fibroids to relieve associated bleeding, urinary, and/or pain symptoms.
+Myomectomy surgery is a type of open surgery to remove fibroids while preserving the uterus.
+There are different types of myomectomies, with the common objective of selectively removing the fibroids to relieve associated bleeding, urinary, and/or pain symptoms.

-A hysteroscopic myomectomy is typically only done for submucosal and intra-cavity fibroids.16 If the fibroids are located within the uterine wall, this technique cannot be used.
-During this procedure your surgeon uses a special scope to remove the fibroids through the vagina and cervix.
+A hysteroscopic myomectomy is typically only done for submucosal and intra-cavity fibroids.
+If the fibroids are located within the uterine wall, this technique cannot be used.
+During this myomectomy procedure your surgeon uses a special scope to remove the fibroids through the vagina and cervix.

 How does myomectomy work?

-Knowing that the fibroids are the direct cause of urinary, bleeding, and/or pain symptoms, surgical removal of the fibroids (via any of the aforementioned methods) has been shown to relieve said symptoms
+Knowing that fibroids are the direct cause of urinary, bleeding, and/or pain symptoms, surgical removal of the fibroids (via any of the aforementioned methods) has been shown to relieve these symptoms.

 Is myomectomy clinically proven?

-Myomectomy has been clinically proven as safe and effective in significantly reducing quality of life symptoms due to uterine fibroids, with similar relief of symptoms to both hysterectomy and uterine fibroid embolization.²
+Myomectomy has been clinically proven as safe and effective in significantly reducing symptoms caused by uterine fibroids, with similar patient satisfaction outcomes to both hysterectomy and uterine fibroid embolization.²

 How does myomectomy compare to other treatment options?